 You can also walk along the city’s ramparts for gorgeous vistas of Beaune and the surrounding countryside.
 And no trip is complete without a stop at some of the aforementioned Beaune vineyards.

 If you’re struggling to figure out where to start, book a ticket for this private walking tour of the town, featuring some of Beaune’s hotspots.

 5. Admire the Hospices de Beaune

-One of many things to do in Beaune is the Hospices de Beaune, a historic hospital in the town of Beaune in Burgundy, France.
-Nicolas Rolin built this 15th Century masterpiece to care for the poor and sick.
+One of many things to do in Beaune is the Hospices de Beaune, a historic hospital.
+Nicolas Rolin built this 15th-century masterpiece to care for the poor and sick.